Keeping my bin clean

 Wheelie bins are designed to keep your waste safe until they are emptied.
 It is up to you to keep your bin clean.

-How can I prevent flies and maggots?
+How can I prevent flies, maggots and smells?

 During the hotter weather, the occurrence of flies increases.
 Taking a few precautions will reduce the level of flies and maggots gathering in your bin.
 Maggots in wheelie bins only exist if flies have been allowed to have access to rubbish such as food waste or nappies.
 If flies settle on this type of rubbish they may lay eggs, which will then hatch into maggots.